SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 In this lab, you will complete the following tasks:

-- Task 1: Set up configuration for miyagi app
+- Task 1: Set up configuration for Miyagi app
-- Task 2: Run miyagi frontend locally
+- Task 2: Run Miyagi frontend locally
 - Task 3: Persist embeddings in Azure AI Search
 - Task 4: Build Docker Images for the Recommendation Service
 - Task 5: Push the Docker Image of the Recommendation service to the Container registry